He was orphaned in the Holocaust and never met any family. Now he has cousins, thanks to DNA tests

 Lena Küchler-Silberman, a Jewish woman who was part of the resistance against the Nazis, heard of the children.
 She saved around 100 Jewish children, sometimes taking them in as she found them abandoned or alone or sometimes negotiating or paying to take them out of non-Jewish orphanages.

-"You can't start searching for something you know nothing about," Koray said in Hebrew to the website for MyHeritage, the company whose DNA testing helped find his relatives.
+"You can't start searching for something you know nothing about," Korai said in Hebrew to the website for MyHeritage, the company whose DNA testing helped find his relatives.

 “The picture gave it away,” Hellman said.

 The connection instantly fell into place.
-Kellman knew a branch of her family connected to her great uncle was killed during the Holocaust.
+Hellman knew a branch of her family connected to her great uncle was killed during the Holocaust.
 Now she knew there was a survivor.

 Hellman wasn't looking for anyone in particular when she took her DNA test, but sometimes wonderful surprises happen, said Daniel Horowitz, an expert genealogist at MyHeritage.

-Note: This story has corrected Shalom Korai's last name throughout.
-It is Korai, not Koray.